sting-ioc/sting/docs/overview.md

 Sting performs builds a directed graph of components at compile time, linking components via services so that there is a component that publishes a service if another component requires a service.
 The compiler analyzes the graph to ensure that is well formed and contains no cycles.
-If analysis is successful then Sting will generate java source code to implement the injector.
+If the analysis is successful then Sting will generate java source code to implement the injector.

 Sting can create components directly if they are annotated with the {@api_url: Injectable} annotation